top of page

 The Obsidian Showroom

 This room looks like a gemstone showroom.
-Many ancient obsidian tools discovered around this area are exhibited beautifully, shining under the light like gemstones, and captivating visitors.
+Many ancient obsidian tools discovered in this area are beautifully exhibited, shining under the light like gemstones, and captivating visitors.

 Ancient people believed